staking-foundation/docs/docs/13-rocketpool.md

-# Diva vs RocketPool
+# Diva vs Rocketpool

-Both Diva and RP are community-driven liquid staking protocols run by permissionless node operators.
+Both Diva and Rocketpool are community-driven Liquid Staking solution run by permissionless node operators.

 The main difference is in who performs the validation duties.